natesawant/CS3500-Assignment4-ImageProcessing/README.md

 ## Instructions

 ### Running The Program
-#### To compile, open terminal or the commandline in the _Assignment4-ImageProcessing_ directory.
-To do so, run the following: `javac src/controller/ImageProcessing.java`.
-To run the program to allow free image processing, start it by running the following: `java src/controller/ImageProcessing`.
+#### To compile, open terminal or the commandline in the _src_ directory.
+To do so, run the following: `javac controller/ImageProcessing.java`.
+To run the program to allow free image processing, start it by running the following: `java controller/ImageProcessing`.
 This takes in the optional argument of the working directory, with the slash at the end.
-`java src/controller/ImageProcessing.java` or `java src/controller/ImageProcessing.java images/`
+`java controller/ImageProcessing.java` or `java controller/ImageProcessing.java ../images/`

 ### Script To Apply All Processes
-#### The file `ApplyAllScripts.java` takes in the _directory_ without the slash at the end and the _filename_ with the .ppm extension.
+#### To compile, open terminal or the commandline in the _src_ directory.
+To do so, run the following: `javac controller/ApplyAllProcesses.java`.
+The file `ApplyAllProcesses.java` takes in the _directory_ without the slash at the end and the _filename_ with the .ppm extension.
 It then applies all the available processes to the image and saves them with the process at the end in the same directory.
-`java src/controller/ApplyAllScripts.java directory filename` or `java src/controller/ApplyAllScripts.java filename`
+`java controller/ApplyAllProcesses directory filename` or `java controller/ApplyAllProcesses filename`

+###### Example:
+> `java controller/ApplyAllScripts.java ../images/ igm`

 ###### Example:
 > `ApplyAllScripts.java images igm`